-The Tallahassee Memorial Bariatric Center is the exclusive provide of OPTIFAST, a medically supervised full meal replacement plan in Tallahassee.
+The Tallahassee Memorial Bariatric Center is one of the only providers of OPTIFAST, a medically supervised full meal replacement plan, in Tallahassee.
 This physician-supervised program transitions to self-prepared everyday meals through lifestyle education and the help of our dietitians.
 Most participants see 50 to 70 pounds of weight loss during the program.

 What is Optifast?

 Led by our registered dietitian, the Bariatric Center offers customized meal planning to help each patient learn about what he or she eats and how to make healthier decisions.
 Patients are also encouraged to keep a food journal as a way to keep track of their diets.

 Often behavior is closely linked to food intake.
 At the Tallahassee Memorial Bariatric Center, we have a behavioral therapist specially trained to help with the emotional and behavioral components of weight loss.

 Through a partnership with Premier Health & Fitness Center (link to the main Premier landing page), the Bariatric Center offers an opportunity for patients to learn about being active and apply this knowledge at one of the Tallahassee’s top fitness centers.

 Gastric bypass is a restrictive surgery technique that also alters the digestive process.
 The surgery restricts food intake by creating a smaller stomach pouch.
 It alters the body's normal digestive process by decreasing the amount of calories and nutrients the body is able to absorb.
 After surgery, food bypasses a large part of the stomach and most of the small intestine.